Jay-Iles/time-travel-fitd/Skill list.md

 ### Projection
 An untethered mind, able to drift to and fro across the timestream.
-*Resist with Projection* by temporarily switching minds with someone else, either now or in the past or future.
+*Resist with Projection* by borrowing willpower and confidence from your past and future selves.

 Skills:
 * Push: Bring someone around to your way of thinking.